CS2103AUG2016-W14-C3/addressbook-level4/docs/UserGuide.md

    > <img src="images/UI/Main.png" align="center">
    <div align="center">Figure 1: GUI of Taskle</div>

-4. Type the command in the command box and press <kbd>Enter</kbd> to execute it.
+4. Type a command in the command box and press <kbd>Enter</kbd> to execute it.
    > Example: Typing **`help`** and pressing <kbd>Enter</kbd> will open up the help window.

 5. Some commands that you can try: